mwcproject/mwc-node/doc/mining/Install_mac.md

 tar -xvf ~/Downloads/mwc-wallet-*-macos.tar.gz
 ```

-Your output should see something like this:
+Your output should be something like this:
 ```
 kbay$ mkdir ~/my_mwc_install
 kbay$ cd ~/my_mwc_install